halfasmoke/halfasmoke/README.md

 **halfasmoke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. idk

-This is a simple blog made with Hugo

-- 🔭 I’m currently working on something
+- 🔭 I’m currently working on a simple blog made with Hugo